What is the Scope of Operations Management?

 Quality Management

 Another key responsibility is upholding product and service quality.
-Operations managers establish benchmarks, enforce quality checks, and drive ongoing enhancement initiatives like Total Quality Management (TQM) or Six Sigma.
+Operations managers establish benchmarks, enforce quality checks, and drive ongoing enhancement initiatives, such as Total Quality Management (TQM) or Six Sigma.

-Quality management ensures that the products meet customer expectations, comply with regulatory requirements, and contribute to customer satisfaction and brand reputation.
+Quality management ensures that products meet customer expectations, comply with regulatory requirements, and ultimately lead to customer satisfaction and a positive brand image.

 Project Management

-Operations managers frequently guide diverse teams to achieve project goals while balancing cost, quality, and deadlines.
+Operations managers oversee multiple teams to deliver project objectives at the best cost, quality, and time.

 Location and Layout Decisions

-Once the location is finalized, operations managers focus on facility layout, which involves the arrangement of machinery, workspaces, and equipment to maximize space utilization, streamline workflows, and improve overall productivity.
+After the location is determined, operations managers begin working on the facility layout, integrating machinery, workspaces, and equipment to maximize space utilization, enhance work processes, and increase productivity.

 Technology and Maintenance Management

 Modern operations heavily rely on technology to streamline production, improve accuracy, and reduce costs.
-Operations managers are tasked with selecting, deploying, and overseeing technologies like automation, enterprise software, and production systems.
+Operations managers are responsible for selecting, deploying, and overseeing technologies such as automation, enterprise software, and production systems.

 Moreover, maintenance management involves routine checks, servicing, and repairs of equipment to avoid failures, minimize downtime, and ensure operational continuity.